b01/json-to-src/README.md

 ### Side-effect

 Some things to make note of when using this tool include:
-* Bad characters like "$,-" Will automatically be removed keys in the JSON file.
+* Bad characters like "$,-" Will automatically be removed from keys in the JSON file.
 * A field that is an array and has an object as it first element will result in a class being generated.
-* All objects found will produce a class file, the key will be used as the name.
+* All objects found will produce a class file, the key that contained that object will be used as the name.
+* Will not source more than one object per key to prevent class name collision.

 Here's a rough idea of how it handles JSON types: